a16z-infra/JungleGym/README.md

    )  #The id (category) of the 1000th conversation.
 In this case "alfworld_267" (ALFWorld, index=267)
    ```

+### Tools

-7. TreeVoyager: An LLM-based DOM parser (using GPT-4 Turbo) designed to implement some principles from the papers ['Tree of Thoughts'](https://arxiv.org/abs/2305.10601) (ToT) and ['Minecraft's Voyager'](https://arxiv.org/abs/2305.16291).
+4. **TreeVoyager**: An LLM-based DOM parser (using GPT-4 Turbo) designed to implement some principles from the papers ['Tree of Thoughts'](https://arxiv.org/abs/2305.10601) (ToT) and ['Minecraft's Voyager'](https://arxiv.org/abs/2305.16291).

-   **In simpler terms:** It works by having you provide a task (e.g., 'buy coffee') on a website, and it returns the HTML/DOM element that your agent should interact with.
+   If you provide a task to TreeVoyager (e.g., 'buy coffee') and a website URL, it will return the HTML/DOM element that your agent should interact with.
 It also generates a suggested curriculum (a plan) to accomplish the task, and suggested code for each step for the agent.
+It's much easier to understand this if you play with it in the [playground](https://www.junglegym.ai/TreeVoyager%20(DOM%20Parser)).

-   Note: this is not an Agent, it's only a tool/LLM parser in very early development.
+   Note: This is not a full agent, it's only a tool/LLM parser in very early development.
+It's meant to help agent developers solve the DOM parsing portion of their pipeline.

    Given the length of an example of this code, you can find the API example in the file "TreeVoyager_Example.py" or in this [Replit](https://replit.com/@mmascorro1/TreeVoyager-DOM-Parser-Example?v=1)

----
 ## Additional Resources (optional read):

 #### 🌲 TreeVoyager in-depth: